agfoes/611-proj/README.md

 # BIOS 611 Project
 ## Abby Foes

 Hello!
 This is my semester project for BIOS 611 in Fall 2023.
 My analysis focuses on crime data from the city of Chicago, Illinois between the years 2001 and 2023.
 I will focus on data from 2020.
 Variables observed include date of incident, type of crime, precinct, ward, address, crime description, and more.
 In addition to detailed data on 2020, I will briefly analyze time trends for the entire time-span, focusing on crime frequency, not specific to a certain type.
+The necessary data is already within the Docker container and does not need to be loaded from an external source.

 ### Launch Docker container and RStudio
 To access this analysis, you will need to access Docker and build the container from a terminal with the following commands.